From the Belfast Telegraph

 They took part in the first day of the Somme offensive on July 1, 1916,

-attacking near Ovillers, later described as "a veritable fortress" by a
+attacking near Ovillers, later described as "a veritable fortress"

 battalion officer.